NVIDIAGameWorks/RayTracingDenoiser/README.md

 - *SIGMA*:
   - Shadows from an infinite light source (sun, moon)
   - Shadows from a local light source (omni, spot)
-  - Shadows from multiple sources
+  - Shadows from multiple sources (experimental)

 *NRD* is distributed as source as well with a “ready-to-use” library (if used in a precompiled form).
 It can be integrated into any DX12, VULKAN or DX11 engine using 2 methods: